 - Wear makeup or nail polish.

-- Check with your nurse before informing relatives / friends regarding the time that you should be picked up
+For Day Surgery patients please check with nurse before informing relatives/friends regarding the time that you should be picked up.